 - Enroll in the academic major for which the scholarship is offered.

-- Enlist in the AFROTC and enroll in Air Force ROTC beginning with the 2015 fall term.
+- Enroll in Air Force ROTC beginning with the 2018 fall term.

 - Complete a 24-day summer field training course at Maxwell AFB, Alabama (usually between your sophomore and junior years).